+'''

 NTSTATUS WINAPI BCryptGenRandom(

 BCRYPT_ALG_HANDLE hAlgorithm,

 PUCHAR pbBuffer,

 ULONG cbBuffer,

+ULONG dwFlags);

+'''

 The BCryptGenRandom() function fills a buffer with random bytes.
-There are two random number generation algorithms:
+The random number generation algorithm is:

-- BCRYPT_RNG_ALGORITHM.
-This is the AES-256 counter mode based random generator as defined in SP800-90. - BCRYPT_RNG_DUAL_EC_ALGORITHM.
-This is the Dual-EC DRBG based random generator as defined in SP800-90.
+• BCRYPT_RNG_ALGORITHM.
+This is the AES-256 counter mode based random generator as defined in SP 800-90A.

 During the function initialization, a seed is obtained from the output of the SystemPrng function.
-This provides the necessary entropy for the RNGs available through this function.
+This provides the necessary entropy for the DRBG available through this function.